engineerbekir/MLOps-Specialization/Feature Engineering Pipeline using Tensorflow Extended (TFX)/README.md

       5. Transform: Feature engineering and data preprocessing.

   - TFX is designed to work seamlessly with TensorFlow and is often used in conjunction with other Google Cloud services to create scalable and reproducible machine learning pipelines.
 It helps organizations automate and streamline their ML operations, enabling them to maintain and update machine learning models with confidence in a production environment.
+  - The components we will use in feature engineering are the orange boxes highlighted in the figure below:

 <img align="center" src = "https://github.com/engineerbekir/MLOps-Specialization/blob/main/Feature%20Engineering%20Pipeline%20using%20Tensorflow%20Extended%20(TFX)/feature_eng_pipeline.png" width = "1000" height ="450"/>